mapped/helm-charts/charts/temporal/README.md

 * Cassandra
 * ElasticSearch
-* Kafka (with Zookeeper)
-* Promethueus
+* Prometheus
 * Grafana

 The sections that follow describe various deployment configurations, from a minimal one-replica installation using included dependencies, to a replicated deployment on existing infrastructure.

 ### Minimal installation with required dependencies only

-To install Temporal in a limited but working and self-contained configuration (one replica of Cassandra and each of Temporal's services, no metrics or Elastic Search), you can run the following command
+To install Temporal in a limited but working and self-contained configuration (one replica of Cassandra and each of Temporal's services, no metrics or ElasticSearch), you can run the following command

 ```
 ~/temporal-helm$ helm install \